-DAY OF CANONIZATION OF ST JOHN THE NEW CHOSEBITE AT CHOSEBA MONASTERY
+DAY OF CANONIZATION OF ST JOHN THE NEW HOZEVITE AT HOZEVA MONASTERY

-On Sunday, the 18th/31st of January 2016, St John the Chosebite was placed in the Canon of Saints during a panegyric divine Liturgy at the Monastery of Sts John and George the Chosebites.
+On Sunday, the 18th/31st of January 2016, St John the Hosebite was placed in the Canon of Saints during a panegyric Divine Liturgy at the Monastery of Sts John and George the Hozevites.

-Hosios John, the new Chosebite, hailing from Romania, came to the Holy Land in the mid-20th c. and received the monastic schema at the Monastery of St Savva the Sanctified, and the grace of priesthood at the Patriarchate of Jerusalem.
+Hosios John, the new Hozevite, born in Romania, came to the Holy Land in the mid-20th c. and received the monastic schema at the Monastery of St Savva the Sanctified, and the grace of priesthood at the Patriarchate of Jerusalem.
 He had lived the greatest part of his life at the Monastery of Choseba, and excelled in virtue and holiness, hence why the Patriarchate of Jerusalem, by means of a Synodical Act, decided to place him in the Canon of Saints of the Church of Jerusalem and of the Church as a whole.

 At the Monastery, His Beatitude was warmly welcomed by a crowd of faithful, before being addressed in Greek by the hegoumen, Archimandrite Constantine.